Bruno Zappert: Biography

 Bruno Zappert was born into a Jewish family in Sechshaus, Vienna, in 1845.
-His father, the manufacturer August Zappert, came from a prominent Jewish family which originated in Bohemia and later spread to Hungary and lower Austria.
+His father, the manufacturer August Zappert, came from a prominent Jewish family which originated in Bohemia and later spread to Hungary and Lower Austria.
 He received his early education at a gymnasium.
-Although he aspired to pursue university studies, he enrolled in the Vienna Commercial Academy in 1862 to prepare for the continuation of his father's business.
+Although he aspired to pursue university studies, he enrolled in the Vienna Commercial Academy in 1862 to prepare to take over his father's business.

-The unexpected passing of his father led Bruno to change course, and he instead entered the publishing business in Vienna.
+After his father's unexpected death, Bruno changed course and entered the publishing business in Vienna.
 He began by learning the trade from Wallishauser, and in 1869, he assumed full control of Hügel's establishment in Herrengasse, overseeing its operations until 1877.
 He then shifted his focus to dramatic literature, becoming secretary and artistic director at the Presburg Theatre, and later dramatist of the Carltheater.
 There he worked for two years under Franz Steiner, and for three years under Tatarczy.

 Zappert edited the Wiener Leben from 1879, Langer's Hans Jürgel from 1885 to 1886, and the illustrated Wiener Wespen from 1886 to 1887.
-He also collaborated on other Vienna journals as feuilletonist.
+He also collaborated on other Vienna journals as a feuilletonist.
 Zappert's main activity, however, was as a dramatist, frequently collaborating with figures such as Richard Genée, Karl Costa, Julius Rosen, Wilhelm Mannstädt, and D. Oeribaner.
 His farces and popular dramas were considerably popular.
 He also wrote comic and topical songs for the stage, as well as celebration plays and prologues.